 which is consistent with the observational constraints.
 On the other hand, the $e$-folding number contributed from the peak function is not exact $20$, it depends on the model parameters.
 If the peak function contributes $25$ $e$-folds, the effective number of $e$-folds is $35$, from Eq. \eqref{pre:ns1} and Eq. \eqref{pre:nsr}, the potential with $n=1/3$ and $N=35$ gives $n_s=0.967$ and $r=0.038$ which satisfy the observational constraints \eqref{cmb:con}.
 Therefore, for suitable model parameters, the predictions of these models could be consistent with CMB constraints.

 Because the effective $e$-folding number is about $40$, the usual inflationary potentials that satisfy the observational constraints with $N\sim60$ would become incompatible with CMB observations with the enhancement mechanism.
 Therefore, the application of this mechanism is limited.
-To overcome this limitation, we take the advantage of the non-canonical kinetic term with a peak function and the success of the power-law potential $U(\Phi)=U_0\Phi^n$, so we take the form of the non-canonical coupling function to be
+To overcome this limitation, we take the advantage of the noncanonical kinetic term with a peak function and the success of the power-law potential $U(\Phi)=U_0\Phi^n$, so we take the form of the noncanonical coupling function to be

 where the peak function $G_p(\phi)$ is used to enhance the scalar power spectrum at small scales, the function $f(\phi)$ is acted as a chameleon field so that the potential $V(\phi)$ is adjusted to become the power-law potential $U(\Phi)$.
-More specifically, around the peak $f(\phi)\ll G_p(\phi)$, so the peak function enhances the scalar power spectrum and contributes about 20 e-folds.
-Away from the peak we use the function $f(\phi)$ to change the non-canonical scalar field with the potential $V(\phi)$ to the canonical scalar field $\Phi$ with the potential $U(\Phi)$.
+More specifically, around the peak $f(\phi)\ll G_p(\phi)$, the peak function enhances the scalar power spectrum and contributes about 20 $e$-folds.
+Away from the peak we use the function $f(\phi)$ to change the noncanonical scalar field with the potential $V(\phi)$ to the canonical scalar field $\Phi$ with the potential $U(\Phi)$.
 In particular, under the transformation

 the action \eqref{act1} becomes

 With the help of the chameleon function $f(\phi)$, we arrive at the standard case with the canonical scalar field $\Phi$, so at large scales the scalar spectral index and the tensor-to-scalar ratio are